dantasl/Basic-Data-Structure-I/empirical_analysis/README.md

 * <code>./bin/sort_algorithms -f i s b -ri 1200</code>

 This will run Insertion Sort, Selection Sort and Bubble Sort with a sample size of 1200.

+If you just want to run the code with the default configurations, type:

+* <code>./bin/sort_algorithms</code>

 <b>For more information, check the code and the comments.</b>